Tips For Choosing The Flooring In Your Bedroom

 Carpet: Carpet is a very popular choice for bedrooms due its soft texture and insulating properties.
 Carpet is perfect on those chilly winter mornings to stop cold-feet-syndrome and adds an element of cosiness as well as luxury.
 Bedrooms are a low traffic area so you don’t need to worry as much about the quality of product you chose, carpet is one of the least expensive types of flooring so can be a very affordable way to freshen up your rooms.

-Vinyl: Vinyl is durable, low maintenance and moisture resistant and is often used in areas with high foot traffic.
-This means it is not commonly used in bedrooms, but the right vinyl can be used to create a statement as it comes in a range of colours and styles.
-The versatility of vinyl means you can get flooring that looks like hardwood, timber, or tiles to save cost but at a much lower cost.
+Hard Flooring (Vinyl, Laminate and Hybrid): Hard flooring is durable, low maintenance and moisture resistant and is often used in areas with high foot traffic.
+This means it is not commonly used in bedrooms, but the right hard flooring can be used to create a statement as it comes in a range of colours and styles.
+The versatility of hard flooring means you can get flooring that looks like hardwood, timber, or tiles to save cost but at a much lower cost.
 A good choice for those with allergies who need to keep a dust free environment.

 When choosing flooring, as with choosing any staple piece in a room, it is important to pay careful considerations to colour.
 Different colours create different moods and atmospheres in a room and since bedrooms are often areas of relaxation, when picking your carpet, vinyl, or hardwood colour keep in mind how you want to feel when you walk into your bedroom.